Fishing techniques

 Fishing techniques are methods for catching fish.
-The term may also be applied to methods for catching other aquatic animals such as molluscs (shellfish, squid, octopus) and edible marine invertebrates.
+The term may also be applied to catching other aquatic animals such as molluscs (shellfish, squid, octopus) and edible marine invertebrates.

 Fishing techniques include hand-gathering, spearfishing, netting, angling and trapping.
 Recreational, commercial and artisanal fishers use different techniques, and also, sometimes, the same techniques.
 Recreational fishers fish for pleasure or sport, while commercial fishers fish for profit.
 Artisanal fishers use traditional, low-tech methods, for survival in developing countries, and as a cultural heritage in other countries.
 Mostly, recreational fishers use angling methods and commercial fishers use netting methods.

 There is an intricate link between various fishing techniques and knowledge about the fish and their behaviour including migration, foraging and habitat.
 The effective use of fishing techniques often depends on this additional knowledge.
 Which techniques are appropriate is dictated mainly by the target species and by its habitat.

 Fishing techniques can be contrasted with fishing tackle.
 Fishing tackle refers to the physical equipment that is used when fishing, whereas fishing techniques refers to the manner in which the tackle is used when fishing.